 On receipt of a SIP 200 OK response, the ingress gateway SHALL carry out normal SIP processing, including transmission of an ACK request, and SHALL act upon any encapsulated QSIG message.
-The ingress gateway SHALL also connect the QSIG user information channel to the media streams indicated in the SDP answer.
+The ingress gateway SHALL also connect the QSIG user information channel to the media streams indicated in the SDP answer if able to do so.